supermemo-wiki/SuperMemo.Wiki/supermemo.md

 ### General flow of Incremental Reading (simplified)

-In Incremental Reading, all the material yet to be processed is added into a [queue](/supermemo/queues).
-Each individual element in the queue is examined until the student decides to move to the next topic (in the queue).
+In Incremental Reading, all the material yet to be processed is added into a [queue](/supermemo/queues). **Each element** in the queue is **examined in succession**.

+How long to study each element before moving on to the next one is left at the discretion of the user's own heuristics.
 Typical triggers for making that decision include decreases in concentration or pleasure.

 ```mermaid